Thanatology: Hospice care

 One way to cope with death is to utilize hospice care facilities.
 Hospice care of dying people is usually palliative rather than curative, and it may ease the suffering of the dying and those who care about them.
 The services provided in a hospice include: managing the dying individual's pain and symptoms; providing needed drugs, medical supplies and equipment; assisting the individual with emotional, psychological and spiritual aspects of dying; rendering services such as speech and physiotherapy where needed; and coaching family and friends on how to care for the individual.

 A common myth about hospice care is that someone must be in their last few days of life, be bedridden or be unable to communicate with others to receive hospice help.
 However, that is simply not the case.
 Hospice care is appropriate for those who have been given a prognosis that they are likely to die within around 12 months or less.
 A decision to use hospice care means the dying individual will ideally spend more quality time with the people they love and have time to look back on life during this peaceful, meaningful period.

 Another common myth is that hospice care means giving up hope.
 Hospice involves coping with death and part of that means acknowledging that some diseases, illnesses and states of being in their advanced stages cannot be cured.
 The idea of hope varies from person to person and, in hospice care, patients and their loved ones will often seek any form of hope that they can.

-However, in places where there is little or no publicly funded provision, various private insurance plans such as Medicare, Medicaid, and HMO will take care of the costs of hospice care, reducing direct expense for the individual's family.
+In places where there is little or no publicly funded provision for hospice care, various private insurance plans such as Medicare, Medicaid, and HMO will cover the costs, reducing the direct expense to the individual's family.